Hiking among the hermitages of the Sienese Countryside

 The baroque appearance of the interior conceals older decorations dating back to the Middle Ages, as can be seen on some points where there are still frescoes representing saints linked to eminent Sienese characters and beyond.
 Among these there was also Saint Catherine of Siena, who came to Lecceto several times to meet an important Augustinian friar from Oxford …

-We will conclude the visit of the Hermitage with the large cloister, an elegant Renaissance space in which the frequent appearance of the Piccolomini coat of arms reveals, as we will see, the attention that the illustrious Sienese family paid to this complex, to such an extent to dedicate some important artistic commissions to it.
+We will conclude the hiking trail in the Sienese countryside with the large cloister, an elegant Renaissance space in which the frequent appearance of the Piccolomini coat of arms reveals, as we will see, the attention that the illustrious Sienese family paid to this complex, to such an extent to dedicate some important artistic commissions to it.